Freighter Specialty Cruises | Aranui, French Polyinesia | Bella Desgagnes at St. Lawrence Bay, Canada | Croatia Coastal Cruises

 Nevertheless, it all ended well with my graduation from the Nautical Academy in 1961 and, in 1968, from the Nautical College.
 The Nautical College Dubrovnik, 1965

-Between the years of formal schooling, there were a couple of years of apprenticeship at sea and, most importantly, falling in love and marrying Maja.
+Between the years of formal schooling I began my career at sea and, most importantly, falling in love and marrying Maja.

 As a captain, I revelled in the experience of so many voyages in many parts of the world.
-This lasted until 1980.

-Since then I held a number of executive positions, first with the Croatia's Adriatic Steamship (Jadroplov) in Chicago and Montreal, then with the Canadian Cast Line in Montreal and Bermuda until 1993, the year when I embarked on this part of my own journey.
+Since 1980 I held a number of executive positions, first with the Croatia's Adriatic Steamship (Jadroplov) in Chicago and Montreal, then with the Canadian Cast Line in Montreal and Bermuda until 1993, the year when I embarked on this part of my own journey.

 Sunny and warm day, but choppy seas

-with passenger Armand in charge.
+with passenger Armand in charge

 The voyage to the Great Lakes, much sought after by passengers, was highly challenging to seamen.
 I was on that run throughout the 1970's, sailing from warm, colorful Mediterranean ports, across the wintry North Atlantic and icy St. Lawrence River, to Montreal, carrying general cargo and the very first shipments of what came to be known as 'containerized' cargo.